-With the rise of the Internet of Things (IoT) or Internet of Everything if you prefer, there is obviously an avalanche of data being added to the networks and data processing, storage and analysis platforms of this digital world.
+With the rise of the Internet of Things, there is obviously an avalanche of data being added to the networks and data processing, storage and analysis platforms of this digital world.

 Knowing that we are really just at the beginning of the Internet of Things evolution, except perhaps for some industries such as utilities, that is good news for many ICT companies and infrastructure providers.
 In the field of consumer applications, the IoT today really still is close to nowhere.
 So, imagine where we’re going in an already very data-intensive environment which really is just beginning to see the true impact of the Internet of Things data.

 - 1 Cloud and network/communication technologies drive evolutions in the Internet of Things (and vice versa)

 - 2 Evolving network technologies to optimize bandwidth

 - 3 The connectivity and network technologies for Internet of Things data

 Cloud and network/communication technologies drive evolutions in the Internet of Things (and vice versa)

 A broad range of companies and service providers is benefiting from yet another data explosion, caused by the Internet of Things.
 Among them are those that provide the infrastructure and connectivity which is required to transport, store, protect and leverage all this Internet of Things data.
 Note: not all IoT applications are as data-intensive than those you might find in industrial environments.
 Internet of Things applications in areas such as smart parking or smart farming have small data needs.